Sandeep-Bansal1/IntroToDataAnalysis/Assignments/Assignment 1/ReadMe.md

 7. You should be able to assess the model fitness and you should do model diagnosis as it is described in ISLR 3.3.3.

 ## Deliverables:
-This assignment contains three main ingredients:
+This assignment contains 2 primary areas:

 1. ReadMe file (This file)

-2. Code inside Jupyter Notebook

-3. Summary + Report (als inside Jupyter Notebook).
+2. Code, Summary, and Report within Jupyter Notebook: <a href=https://github.com/Lwhieldon/IntroToDataAnalysis/blob/master/Assignments/Assignment%201/Assignment_1.ipynb>Link to Notebook</a>